 Special use permits are required for any activity that provides a benefit to an individual group or organization rather than the public at large.
 A permit is also required for an activity not initiated, sponsored, nor conducted by the National Park Service that is disruptive or potentially disruptive to normal park operations.

 A $50 non-refundable application fee must be submitted with the application form for the application to be considered.
 If the permit is approved and issued, additional fees may be charged to recover costs incurred by the National Park Service for administering the permitted activity.

-If you are unsure if the activity you have planned requires a special use permit please call 814-495-4643 or click here to submit your question to the Special Use Coordinator.
+If you are unsure if the activity you have planned requires a special use permit please call 724-329-8131.

-Print blank form, complete with pen, sign and mail it in.
+For a special use permit, click on the highlighted link.
+Print blank form, complete with pen, sign and mail it in to this address:

 Please note, the application will not be processed until the application fee is paid unless the superintendent has granted a waiver.

 Applications for filming do not have interactive fields to complete on-line.

 Follow this link for an application for commerical filming/still photography permit (PDF): Short Form 10-931.

 Some filming requests, those which include unusual locations or changes to the park for example, will require a slightly different application for commercial filming/still photography permit (PDF): Long Form 10-932.